Kristina01111000/Drws_site/README.md

 - need to set up email, constant contact account + plugin, needs to be bought
 - should add asection with 30 day challenge content on promo page
 - promo video on youtube on top of promo page?
+- set up analytics for other sites if he is admin for growing